Ford Communication Network:

-The following article was published on the Ford Communication Network in 2004, when I was the Henry Ford Technical Fellow for Quality Engineering
+The following article was published on the Ford Communication Network in 2004, when I was appointed as the Henry Ford Technical Fellow for Quality Engineering

 “The path to wisdom begins by calling things by their right names.”
 Taiichi Ohno, founder of the Toyota Production System

 Anyone who cares about Ford’s future should make sure they understand what Dr. Timothy Davis, the Ford Technical Fellow for Quality Engineering, is saying to everyone who will listen.
 You start by learning the name he uses for the outcome of doing things in a less than perfect way.
 That name is “failure mode.”
 He uses it a lot.

 If you design an underhood layout with a power steering pump next to a hot exhaust manifold, you’re in for a failure mode, because the heat will cause the pump’s seals to dry out and leak.
 If you design a defrost unit that can melt a glacier but it is hard to figure out how to use, you’re in for another failure mode, because even though it will defrost the windshield, it will frustrate the customer.

 Now learn Davis’s name for whatever fixes a failure mode.
 It’s called a “counter-measure.”
 He uses that word a lot, too.
 Ford’s success, Davis says, depends on finding failure modes as early as possible in design and product development, then applying countermeasures to fix them.
 Early in the process, it’s hard to find failure modes, but it’s easy to apply counter-measures.
 Later on, the failure mode becomes obvious -- like when the power steering pump is leaking all over the road -- but the counter-measure is difficult or even impossible to implement, and expensive.
 Without careful thinking and planning, failure modes are inevitable.
 The trick is to find them as early as you can.